uxuycom/uxuy-docsite/docs/privacy.md

 1. Right to Access: The right to obtain confirmation as to whether personal data concerning them is being processed, and if so, to access that personal data.
 2. Right to Rectification: The right to request the correction of inaccurate personal data.
 3. Right to Erasure: The right to request the deletion of personal data under specific circumstances, such as when the data is no longer necessary for the purposes for which it was collected.
-If would like to do so, you may follow these steps to delete your account within our App, which includes all your personal information & account profiles:
+If you would like to do so, you may follow these steps to delete your account within our App, which includes all your personal information & account profiles:
    - 3.1) Proceed to “Security” in your “Account Profile”, then click “Manage Account”
    - 3.2) Under “Manage Account”, click “Delete Account” If you were unable to complete the above steps, please contact our team contact@uxuy.com for further assistance.